Zorkats/Karon/README.md

 # 🌟FAQ
  **¿Why did you make this program?**

- This program was born after I was tasked on an investigation on my university to make a webscrapper to download multiple papers, for the purpose of doing an SLR.
+ This program was born after I was tasked on an investigation on my university to make a web scraper to download multiple papers, for the purpose of doing an SLR.
 The thing that I noticed, is that a lot of tools and webscrappers were either outdated, behind a paywall, or they simply didn't work.
 So after I made the initial version for the investigation, I kept working on it to make it a fully made program with GUI and features, so people would find it and use it without having a lot of problems.

  **¿Why the name Karon?**